markd2/MarkDnD/KidsOnBikes/place-notes.md

             - English Teacher
             - Smartest person in the world (according to MICHAEL)
                 - "knows I'm an idiot, but we have great conversations"
+        - "Dr" Jill Bohn
+          - Civics teacher
+          - LOOMIS's favorite
+          - LOOMIS loves the levers of power / ties in to his conspiracy theories
+          - Not sure if she's actually a doctor, but everyone calls her that

 - Carson Creek Assembly of God
     - Run by Pastor Ellis